- the US Department of Education for public institutions

 Better Business Bureau Accreditation

 The Council on Social Work Education accredits works to identify standards for accreditation of competent social work programs in the university setting.
-The CSWE works closely with the Office of Social Work Accreditation (OSWA), and the process involves on site visits and self studies.
+The CSWE works closely with the Office of Social Work Accreditation (OSWA).
+The process involves on-site visits and self-studies.

 Accredited Chiropractic Schools

 Chiropractic schools receive accreditation from the CCE, Council on Chiropractic Education.
 The CCE is able to accredit Doctor of Chiropractic programs that are within a larger school or university setting, or will accredit schools that are just Chiropractic schools.
 There are currently 15 accredited chiropractic schools in 18 locations in the US.